elicia4/linux_notes/tools/logging.md

 Another log file that is specific to Fedora is the `dnf.log` file.
 It allows us to look at the history of the packages that were recently installed on the server.

+Let's now take a look at the `wtmp` file.
+You won't be able to see it's contents with the `cat wtmp` command, it will just show you funny characters.
+`wtmp` is what is known as a binary log.
+If you can't see it, it generally means that there is some other command that allows you to view it.
+In this case, the command is:

+    ```
+    last
+    ```
+This file gives you details of all the login/logout events, so if you wanted to audit the users that are logging into your server you're in the right place.

+The same thing is true of the `btmp` file as well.
+To view it, use:

+    ```
+    sudo lastb
+    ```

+The *b* in `lastb` stands for "bad", so if you only wanted to view bad login attempts, use `lastb`.
+If somebody is trying to break into your server, you probably don't care about the successful login attempts, that's when the `btmp` file is useful.